jaspervanderheide/Dutch-Travel-Advices/README.md

 * From 6-7, two small regions were orange.
 However, it was only possible to color the larger regions that those were part of as a whole.

 ### Syria
-* Golan heights
+* _(01/01/2020-now)_ The Golan heights appears both on the Israel and Syria page.
+It is de facto governed by Israel, so that one is followed.

 ### Taiwan
 * Taiwan has its own travel advice map, but is also included in the China map.
 Because Taiwan is de facto independent, I only use the Taiwan map.

 ### UAE
-* Abu Musa, Greater Tunb and Lesser Tunb are claimed by UAE, but de facto governed by Iran.
+* _(01/01/2020-now)_ Abu Musa, Greater Tunb and Lesser Tunb are claimed by UAE, but de facto governed by Iran.
 Therefor, I will follow the travel advice provided on the Iran page.

-### Hong Kong
-### Macau
-* duplicate with China